cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 Check out our {% url 'File Preprocessor API docs' preprocessors-api %} which describe how to use this event.

+## Run Lifecycle

+The event {% url `before:spec` before-spec-api %} occurs before a run starts.

+You can use {% url `before:run` before-run-api %} to do things like:

+- Set up reporting on a run
+- Start a timer for the run to time how long it takes

 ## Spec Lifecycle

 The events {% url `before:spec` before-spec-api %} and {% url `after:spec` after-spec-api %} run before and after a single spec is run, respectively.